droid-php/website/doc/plugin-wishlist.md

     * --gridfs-db
     * --bzip2-level: level to use for Bzip2Adapter

-# droid-apt (TODO: needs more detailed requirements):
+# droid-apt (TODO: needs more commands for keys and repositories):
-* apt:install
-    * packages: packages to download with `apt-get install`, possibly multiple (apache2, mysql-server)
-* apt:update run apt-get update
 * apt:key-add: Add an apt-key
 * apt:repository-add: Adds an apt repo

-## droid-brew: (TODO: needs more detailed requirements):

 ## droid-docker (TODO)
 Select best PHP library, and use library where possible, shell out to console when needed.
 Decide what to do with helpers like docker-compose etc.